chocolatey/choco-wiki/CreatePackages.md

 ~~~

 You'll need to append the API path like so:
-`-source "'%cd%;https://chocolatey.org/api/v2/'"` (note the double quotes bookending the apostrophes here).
+`-source "'.;https://chocolatey.org/api/v2/'"` (note the double quotes bookending the apostrophes here, use `%cd%` or `$pwd` if `.` doesn't resolve).
 See [[passing options with quotes|CommandsReference#how-to-pass-options--switches]].
 Also, use `$pwd` if you are in PowerShell.exe. **Note:** If you need to do this, please ensure you run `choco pack` first.
 This method of passing a source won't work calling a nuspec or nupkg directly as it will override the source passed to the local folder.

 You can also use the `-debug` switch on `choco install` to provide more information.